-As good neighbours, we work hard to ensure that our operations, transportation activities and other business practices do not have unintended or adverse effects on the public.
-We closely follow the regulations of our operating jurisdictions, strive to meet the expectations of nearby communities and regularly engage and collaborate with local stakeholders on risk awareness and emergency preparedness.
+As good neighbours, it is critical to us that we ensure our operations, transportation activities and other business practices avoid unintended or adverse effects on the public.
+We follow the regulations of our operating jurisdictions, strive to meet the expectations of nearby communities and regularly engage and collaborate with local stakeholders on health and safety–related risk awareness and emergency preparedness.

 One of the most important ways we protect both communities and our business is through effective emergency preparedness and response planning.
-At our operating sites, we develop plans, grounded in scenario/risk assessments, to protect infrastructure, the environment and the public, in the event of a significant incident.
+At our operating sites, we develop plans, grounded in scenario/risk assessments, to protect the public, the environment and infrastructure, in the event of a significant incident.
 We also implement actions to limit the severity of impacts, should an incident occur.

 In Madagascar and Canada, Sherritt is responsible for leading emergency response efforts at its sites, while in Cuba we support our joint venture partners and the government authorities who take the lead in responding to operational emergencies.
 Refer to this case study for more information on the Cuban approach.
 Whenever possible, we coordinate closely with emergency responders in both preparedness and response activities, and we regularly conduct joint training exercises with them.

-Sherritt is developing an enterprise-wide crisis management standard that includes emergency response.
-The standard is influenced by Canadian and international practices, including the Mining Association of Canada’s Towards Sustainable Mining (TSM) Crisis Management Planning protocol, the Incident Command System’s (ICS) management approach, and the United Nations Awareness and Preparedness of Emergencies at the Local Level (APELL) Programme.
+In 2017, Sherritt developed an enterprise-wide Crisis Management Standard that includes emergency response.
+The standard is influenced by Canadian and international practices, including the Mining Association of Canada’s Towards Sustainable Mining (TSM) Crisis Management Planning Protocol, the Incident Command System’s (ICS) management approach, and the United Nations Awareness and Preparedness of Emergencies at the Local Level (APELL) Programme.